 As always, please feel free to share anything you happen to find on any of my blogs.
 It’s all for fun!

 By the way, I just finished writing a new short story for my Short Stories by Richard blog.
 It’s called The Silver of Ice.
 It’s based a bit on my own personal experience, when I lived on the high plains many years ago.

 I’m going to Balboa Park in a few minutes to check out something that should be really cool.
 I’ll post photos when I get home!

 The project is called PostSecret, and it was begun in 2004 by an inspired gentleman named Frank Warren.
-People write down one of their emotional secrets anonymously on a postcard and mail it in.
+People anonymously write down one of their deepest emotional secrets on a postcard and mail it in.
 The postcards are then displayed as public art!
 The project has already received over a million submissions!

 The folks I met at the Fall Back Festival were representing the Museum of Man in Balboa Park.
 I learned the traveling PostSecret exhibition is coming to San Diego and will open at the museum on April 14, 2018!
 Residents of San Diego are encouraged to share their secrets!

 How?
 Simply mail a creative postcard containing one of your written secrets to the Museum of Man address you see in one of my photos.
 Your secret can be absolutely anything–a regret, a fear, a desire, a confession–as long as it is true.
 You might make your postcard into a work of art, or simply write down a few brief words.